WHITE DOVE vs Cloud White, Swiss Coffee & 10 Other Popular Colors

 Kylie M’s Top 3 White Paint Color COLLECTIONS: with Samplize

-Don’t do this to me…don’t make me pick.
-The thing is, these two are often vying for the same spot for a good reason; it’s more about the APPROACH you want.
-With Pure White being less warm, it can look a bit cleaner than White Dove (without being overly crisp).
+Don’t do this to me, don’t make me pick.
+These two are often vying for the same spot for a good reason: it’s more about your desired approach.
+Pure White is less warm, so it can look a bit cleaner than White Dove (without being overly crisp).
 However, there can be just as much appeal in the subtle warmth of White Dove and its slightly more muted approach.

 WHITE DOVE FOR THE WIN!